chasec1/OS-Project1/proj1tests/README.txt

 Test name: Driver1.c
+to compile with makefile, make Driver1

 This test only utilizes the most basic functions, init, create, send, recv, destroy, and shutdown.
 This test does not work normally but when I run with valgrind on clion I receive the correct message

 Test name: Driver2.c
+to compile with make file, make Driver2

 It is supposed to fork a child process and have the parent and child processes run through for loops where they should be conflicting with each other simultaneously, first they both add mailboxes at intervals that